FRANCE

 Transportation

-Rent a car (~€40–€60/day) for flexibility across Médoc and Saint-Émilion.
-Alternatively, book private wine tours to avoid driving after tastings.
+Rent a car (~€40–€60/day) for Médoc and Graves flexibility.
+High-speed TGV from Paris to Bordeaux (~2 hrs).
+Book private tours or use Bordeaux tourist shuttles to avoid driving after tastings.

 Wine Tasting Etiquette